 See More on Buy American Act Frequently Asked Questions (FAQs)

-To be compliant with Buy American Act requirements, commercially available off-the-shelf (COTS) items under the Buy American Act usually include supply items (including construction material) that are
+To be compliant with FAR Buy American Act requirements, commercially available off-the-shelf (COTS) items under the Buy American Act usually include supply items (including construction material) that are

 1. “commercial item,”